bsquizz/pysurge/README.md

 # `pysurge`

-`pysurge` is a python-based tool that allows you to write performance tests in python quickly and easily.
+Have existing Python code?
+Want to use it to set up some simple performance tests quickly?
+Try `pysurge`, a python-based tool that allows you to quickly write simple performance tests in python.

 ### Example